Refresh Flow Data Using Incremental Refresh

 Output field (Field name in output in prior versions): Select the field to use to compare the last processed values in the flow output with the values in the input to find new rows.
 This field must have the same data type as the field you specified in the Input field (Identify new rows using field in prior versions).

 To finish setting up incremental refresh, set your output Write Options to specify how the new rows are written to your tables.
 All outputs that are related to the configured input step have a default write option selected, but you can change it to a supported option.

-Starting in version 2020.3.1 you can write your flow output to a supported database.
-For more information, see Save flow output data to external databases (version 2020.3.1 and later).
+You can output your rows to a file (Tableau Prep Builder only), a published data source or a database.
 By default, outputs to local or published .hyper extracts are set to Append to table.
 Outputs to .csv file types are set to Create table.

 In the flow pane, select the output step that you want to configure for incremental refresh.